The reliability of any mobile app is as important as its existence.

 Since more and more users may depend on your mobile apps to carry out their businesses, it’s important to ensure that your mobile app is stable & robust and doesn’t crash abruptly.

-Although, there are several reasons why mobile applications crash, here I’ve shared 5 major reasons that your app developer must take care of.
+Although, there are several reasons why mobile applications crash, here I’ve shared 5 major reasons that your app maker must take care of.

 #1 Poor memory usage

 Poor memory management is perhaps the most important reason of any mobile app’s crash issue.